ErlerPhilipp/Pix2Model/docs/dev_guide.md

 The base image for the backend and worker that contains all necessary dependencies including e.g. COLMAP.
 This image is hosted on DockerHub: [https://hub.docker.com/r/image2mesh/image2mesh](https://hub.docker.com/r/image2mesh/image2mesh).

 Run the `start.sh` to start each service (including the worker) exactly once.
-Further information on how to use docker-compose can be found in the [official documentation](https://docs.docker.com/compose/reference/).
+Further information on how to use docker compose can be found in the [official documentation](https://docs.docker.com/compose/reference/).